TobyPrabhat/Estate_WebApp/README.md

 1. To run this app first clone the repository
 2. Run npm command to install all the neccessary files.
+   `npm i`
-3. Run npm run dev to run the web application.
+3. To start the applicaion for go to client directory and run the following command.
+   `npm run dev`